jerrygoodboi/wp/README.md

 Using this you can send messages through whatsapp web from the terminal

-Use can specify the numbers in a file called numbers eg:ni 91xxxxxxxx99
+You can specify the phone numbers in a file called numbers eg:ni 91xxxxxxxx99
      ab 91xxxxxxxx88